rjhigh/ZebpayRatesIND/README.md

 # ZebpayRatesIND
 Just a leisure time web-app

 This web-app fetches buy and sell rates for Indian trading-pairs at Zebpay (Indian crypto-exchange) using https API calls.
-(For every button click [INr, USDT, BTC], the API would be hit.)
+(For every button click [INR, USDT, BTC], the API would be hit.)

 Tech/tool stack- JS, grunt, html, css